errchh/errchh/README.md

-# Hi there!
-This is Eric Chan.
-I use SQL, Tableau and R as a data analyst.
+# Hello, my name is Eric Chan.
+I use SQL, R and Tableau as a data analyst.
 Based in Hong Kong and UK.